 Development of Women’s Football at Grassroots

-Grassroots initiatives and youth programs have been gaining traction, producing young talents and expanding the pool of players for club and national teams.
+Grassroots initiatives and youth programs have been gaining traction.
+Producing young talents and expanding the pool of players for club and national teams.

 Leagues like the Girls Football League in Gilgit-Baltistan, along with increased participation by British-born players, have boosted visibility and performance.